 A few years back, I dived into the French produced films of Luis Buñuel.
 My eyes were bombarded with images and ideas, so condensed and constant as to feel exhausted and exhilarated after each film.
-Even films that seemed at first more straight forward (That Obscure Object Of Desire, for example) had hidden, unconscious depths … Continue reading Snails and Death: Luis Buñuel’s The Diary Of A Chambermaid (1964)
+Even films that seemed at first more straight forward (That Obscure Object Of Desire, for example) had hidden, unconscious depths that played on my mind for weeks afterwards.
+Yet one … Continue reading Snails and Death: Luis Buñuel’s The Diary Of A Chambermaid (1964)

 Because of their tapestry-like nature, the films of Luis Buñuel lend themselves well to a more in-depth form analysis.
 Within their aesthetic ploys and their narrative spines lies a wealth of readings concerning Buñuel’s attacks and treatises on politics and class especially.
-His 1972, Oscar-winning film, The Discreet Charm Of The Bourgeoisie is a perfect … Continue reading The Nowhere Road in The Discreet Charm Of The Bourgeoisie (1972) – Luis Buñuel.
+His 1972, Oscar-winning film, The Discreet Charm Of The Bourgeoisie is a perfect example of how a fragmenting narrative falls into dreamscapes that … Continue reading The Nowhere Road in The Discreet Charm Of The Bourgeoisie (1972) – Luis Buñuel.

 There are a number of directors associated with the often brash task of dismantling the bourgeoisie through the use of allegory, metaphor and the sheer brutality of the cinematic form.
-Out of all of these, the likes of which include Luis Buñuel and Michael Haneke, Pier Paolo Pasolini stands tall above them in his consistent … Continue reading Theorem – Pier Paolo Pasolini (BFI Release).
+Out of all of these, the likes of which include Luis Buñuel and Michael Haneke, Pier Paolo Pasolini stands tall above them in his consistent despising of the class and its social patriarchy.
+The late … Continue reading Theorem – Pier Paolo Pasolini (BFI Release).